-- payment of 250,000 Egyptian pounds to the SCoM; - · obtaining an approval from the NTRA; and - incorporation of a company in a form of sole person company, limited liability company or joint stock company with a minimum authorised capital of 5,000,000 Egyptian pounds.
+- payment of 250,000 Egyptian pounds to the SCoM; - obtaining an approval from the NTRA; and - incorporation of a company in a form of a sole person company, limited liability company or joint-stock company with a minimum authorised capital of 5 million Egyptian pounds.

-If the licence request is accepted, it should be valid for five years, renewable upon a request at least six months prior to the end of the said five years.
+If the licence request is accepted, it should be valid for five years, renewable upon a request at least six months before the end of the said five years.